fiirefly24/belajar-python/definition.md

     (Blueprint) used to design the structure and layout of an object.
 ### Class variables
     Shared among all instances of a class.
 Defined outside the constructor.
 Allow you to share data among all objects created from that class.
+### Inheritance
+    Allows a class to inherit attributes and methods from another class.
+Helps with code reusability and extensibility. class child(parent)

 # ANY TIPS
 ## print(f{variable})